jrbarhydt/pipe_game/README.md

 A pipe game inspired by a childhood favorite, https://en.wikipedia.org/wiki/Pipe_Mania I am building this using as few libraries as I can get away with.

-Mostly uses python standard library.
+Currently, only uses python standard library plus keyboard.

 Controls:
   - space - rotate pipe